Romero-Ezequiel/Romero-Ezequiel/README.md

 Soy un apasionado por la tecnología, me encanta seguir descubriendo

-## About :sunglasses:
-B.tech 3rd year Computer Science student.
-Currently working as a Contributor in Open Source organization Student Code-in and PClub Summer Of Code.
-Passionate about Data Science, Machine Learning and open source.
-Also, have some experience in Android Development and Data Analysis.

 ## Tecnologías :fire:
-- Java, Spring Boot, Hibernate
-- MySQL, MongoDB
-- MERN = (MongoDB, Express, ReactJs y NodeJs)

-**Romero-Ezequiel/Romero-Ezequiel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <div align="center">
   <h3 align="center">Contacto <img align="center" src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Handshake.gif" height="33px" /></h3>